JxstMichie/TestMod/README.md

 The code is free & open source no strings attached, no credits needed.
 I hope this can guide you even if its only 1 step to your goal

+Assets are not desinged or owned by me all rights are reserved to the Calamity mod team